Updated on 12th December, 2022 by Martin Astley

 - Once the pilot has been lit for around a minute, turn the pilot valve to the “on” position.

 - Turn the thermostat back to where you would like it.

-- However, if a pilot light keeps blowing out, then there may be a problem with the pilot tube, and you may have to clean this out.
-If this is the case, take a nail, a straw or another small object and clean out any dirt within it.
+- However, if the pilot light keeps blowing out, there may be a problem with the pilot tube, and you may have to clean it out.
+If this is the case, take a nail, a straw, or another small object and clean out any dirt within it.